skylersaleh/SkyEmu-website/index.md

 - Dark and Light Themes
 - Support for loading official BIOS dumps

-## Web App Based Build (Desktop/iOS/Android)
+# Download

 The latest version of the emulator can be played at the following address as a progressive web app:

 [https://web.skyemu.app/](https://web.skyemu.app/)

 The web version can be played and installed on Android and iOS without needing to jailbreak.
-Installing to the home screen will allow it to run in full screen and prevent the web browser from auto deleting save files.
+[Installing to the home screen](https://mobilesyrup.com/2020/05/24/how-install-progressive-web-app-pwa-android-ios-pc-mac/) will allow it to run in full screen and prevent the web browser from auto deleting save files.

 Nightly native builds for Desktop platforms can be downloaded from the below links: